 The General Mandate is to provide flexibility to the Company to issue new securities without the need to convene separate general meeting to obtain its shareholders' approval so as to avoid incurring additional cost and time.
-The purpose of this General Mandate is for possible fund raising exercises including but not limited to further placement of shares for purpose of funding current and/ or future investment projects, working capital, repayment of bank borrowings, acquisitions and/or for issuance of shares as settlement of purchase consideration.
+The purpose of this General Mandate is for possible fund raising exercises including but not limited to further placement of shares for purpose of funding current and/or future investment projects, working capital, repayment of bank borrowings, acquisitions and/or for issuance of shares as settlement of purchase consideration.

-As at the date of this notice, the Company did not issue any shares pursuant to the mandate granted to the Directors at the Seventh Annual General Meeting because there were no investment(s), acquisition(s) or working capital that require fund raising activity.
+As at the date of this notice, the Company did not issue any shares pursuant to the mandate granted to the Directors at the Eighth Annual General Meeting because there were no investment(s), acquisition(s) or working capital that require fund raising activity.

-(iii) Resolution No. 7 - Proposed Renewal of Share Buy-Back Mandate
+(ii) Resolution No. 8 - Proposed Renewal of Share Buy-Back Mandate

-The proposed Resolution No. 7, if passed will empower the Directors of the Company to purchase the Company's shares up to 10% of the total issued and paid-up capital of the Company by utilising the funds allocated which shall not exceed the retained profits and/or share premium of the Company.
-Please refer to the Statement to Shareholders dated 31 October 2012 for further information.
+The proposed Resolution No. 8, if passed will empower the Directors of the Company to purchase the Company's shares up to ten per centum (10%) of the total issued and paid-up capital of the Company by utilising the funds allocated which shall not exceed the retained profits and/or share premium of the Company.
+Please refer to the Statement to Shareholders dated 25 October 2013 for further information.